Skip to main content

-Now that I finished with HTML, I started to add some subtle design to the "skeleton" of my web page.
-This article is not going to be about the colour-pickers or background design but more about the concept of CSS.
+Now that I’ve finished with HTML, I started adding some design to the “skeleton” of my web page.
+This article isn’t about colour pickers or background design.
+It’s about the concept of CSS itself.

-I tried to summarise the three main CSS concepts (Box model, Flexbox and Grid), to understand the approach to CSS.
-Additionally, I will present the layout of the web page what we can use with the combination of these 3 CSS models so that we could position the content.
+I’ve tried to summarise the three main CSS concepts (Box model, Flexbox and Grid) so you can understand the approach to CSS.
+I’ll also present the layout of a web page that you can build by combining these 3 CSS models to position content.

 The box model is essential for web page design.
-It represents that the content is not just a line or phrase on our page, but that it also has some "hidden" elements.
+It shows that content isn’t just a line or phrase on the page, but that it also carries some “hidden” elements.

-If I write a paragraph "CSS box model is the fundamental of design" it will appear as a line of sentence, but it is built up from different boxes, as in the following picture:
+If I write a paragraph “CSS box model is the fundamental of design”, it’ll appear as a line of text.
+But it’s built from different boxes, as shown here:

 (https://seenthis.net/messages/759834)

-We have to examine the model from the inside out.
+We need to examine the model from the inside out.

 The second box is the padding.
 It defines the space between the content and the border.
-We could add some properties to a content's border to make it look better.
-With these properties, we could define the empty space between the content and the border.
-The value would determine the distance of the content from the sides.
+We can add properties to a content’s border to make it look better.
+These properties define the empty space between the content and the border.
+The value determines the distance of the content from the sides.

-There are two options to define this distance, and both will result in the same design.
+Two options to define this distance, both producing the same result.

-The first and "longer" version will clearly define each value:
+The first (and longer) version spells out each value:

 p {